 YES!
 Both the Departmental Signature Page and E-Thesis Certification Form must contain original signatures in dark blue or black ink.

 When should I submit my thesis/project/dissertation?

 ETDs may be submitted any time AFTER a successful defense and the ETD fee has been paid to the cashier's office.
 ETD submission MUST be completed before the last day of classes.
-The deadline for Fall 2018 is December 6th at noon and Spring 2019 deadline is May 9th at noon.
+The deadline for pring 2019 deadline is May 9th at noon.
 If you require an extension, your committee chair will need to request the extension from Dr. P. Wesley Schultz, Interim Dean of Graduate Studies and Research.

 What if I don't have Adobe Acrobat Pro at home or work?